Sreemangal Upazila: Administration

 Sreemangal Upazila is divided into Sreemangal Municipality and nine union parishads: Ashidron, Bhunabir, Kalapur, Kalighat, Mirzapur, Rajghat, Satgaon, Sindurkhan, and Sreemangal.
 The union parishads are subdivided into 108 mauzas and 208 villages.

 Sreemangal Municipality is subdivided into 9 wards and 20 mahallas.

 Education

-According to Banglapedia, Victoria High School, founded in 1924, is a notable secondary school.
+According to Banglapedia, Victoria High School, founded in 1924, Bhunabir Dashrath High School & College Founded in 1896, is a notable secondary school.
 The Jamia Luthfia Anwarul Uloom Hamidnagar is a notable madrasa and Islamic centre in the Sylhet region.